 We will continue monitoring of humpback chub in the Colorado River near its confluence with the LCR as part of the juvenile chub monitoring (JCM) project.
-This project will involve a single pre-monsoon season trip to the LCR to estimate juvenile recruitment and outmigration rates, as well as three tripsin April, July, and October (decreased from four trips in prior years)to a fixed site in the Colorado River just downstream of the LCR confluence to to estimate juvenile growth, survival, and abundance in the mainstem, as well as abundances (including adult abundance) and vital rates of various size classes of humpback chub.
-We plan to slightly decrease the number of nights per Colorado River trip, but also increase the spatial extent of JCM study reach to river mile (RM) 63 to 66 with the goal of increasing the number of marks released and improving population estimates, while also minimizing negative impacts on the wilderness experience in GCNP.
+This project will involve (a) a single trip per year to the LCR before the start of Southwest monsoon storm runoff to estimate juvenile recruitment and outmigration rates in relation to LCR storm discharge, and (b) three other trips per year – in April, July, and October (decreased from four trips in prior years) – to a fixed site in the Colorado River just downstream of the LCR confluence.
+The data from these trips permit estimates of juvenile growth, survival, and abundance in the mainstem, as well as abundances (including adult abundance) and vital rates of various size classes of humpback chub.
+We plan to slightly decrease the number of nights per Colorado River trip, but also increase the spatial extent of JCM study reach to river mile (RM) 63 to 66 with the goal of increasing the number of marks released and improving population estimates, while also minimizing negative impacts on the wilderness experience of visitors in GCNP.
 We also will incorporate portable remote passive integrated transponder (PIT) antennas into our sampling design.

 In the short term, we will continue to maintain and operate the remote PIT-tag antenna array in the LCR, however this system is slowly degrading and is unlikely to remain functioning through 2020.
 Therefore, we are currently testing the effectiveness of a series of shore-based single antennas placed in locations that naturally cause fish to pass through restricted areas within the lower portion of LCR as a potential replacement.
 USGS and USFWS have already begun working on this replacement plan and we are optimistic that shore-based antennas can provide as good or better data at lower costs and with a smaller footprint in the LCR.
 We also propose to include contingency funding to remove the PIT tag antenna array currently in place when it ceases to provide useful data.

-Aggregation sampling at known aggregations will continue as directed by the BiOp.
-The primary objective of this annual trip will be to continue a long term catch per unit effort (CPUE) index that has been constructed since the early 1990s (Persons and others, 2017).
-If funding is available, we propose one trip during the three year workplan (tentatively planned for 2019) focused on non-aggregation sites, fulfilling another conservation measure.
+Annual sampling at known humpback chub aggregation sites will continue as directed by the BiOp.
+The primary objective of this annual trip will be to continue a long-term catch-per-unit-effort (CPUE) index that has been constructed since the early 1990s (Persons and others, 2017).
+If funding is available, we propose one additional sampling trip during the three year workplan (tentatively planned for 2019) focused on non-aggregation sites, fulfilling another conservation measure.
 In addition, if funding is available, we propose an annual seining trip.
 Seining in backwaters can be a cost-effective way to monitor both juvenile humpback chub and warm-water non-native species.

 New or substantially altered research